rach-db/secleaf-q2-ctf-2026/misc/vaultcore.md

 - `strings`
 - `objdump`
 - Linux terminal utilities

 ---

-# Key Takeaway
+# What I Learned

-This challenge demonstrated an important reverse engineering principle:
+This challenge reinforced a really important reverse engineering lesson:

-> Many binaries leak critical information through embedded strings and internal program structure.

-The intended lesson was:
-- always begin with simple static analysis
+> always start simple.

+It’s easy to assume a binary is doing something complex, but many challenges leak important information through:
-- inspect embedded strings before overcomplicating the challenge
+- embedded strings
-- understand program logic before attempting brute force

-Sometimes the simplest tool reveals everything needed.
+- debug text
+- obvious comparisons
+- or poorly hidden constants.

+In this case, simple static analysis gave away most of what was needed before any deep reversing was necessary.